 Moving on from hell…

-Maybe just don’t go on your own, and in the scorching heat.
-Even for someone who has never been before, I felt nostalgic for a place I never got to experience in its time, in its glory days.
+Tip: just don’t go on your own (or in the scorching heat).
+Bring insect repellent to buzz off the mozzies and a brolly in case of bad weather.
+Even for first-timers, you’ll feel nostalgic for a place you never got to experience in its time, in its glory days.